nuxeo/nuxeo-drive/README.rst

 Windows Desktop Client
 ----------------------

-Once the marketplace package is installed, the windows desktop client package can be downloaded from the ``Home > Nuxeo Drive`` tab.
+Once the Marketplace package is installed, the Windows desktop client package can be downloaded from the ``Home > Nuxeo Drive`` tab.

-You can also fetch the latest development version for ``nuxeo-drive-<version>-win32.msi`` windows installer from the `Continuous Integration <http://qa.nuxeo.org/jenkins/job/nuxeo-drive-msi/>`_.
+You can also fetch the latest development version for ``nuxeo-drive-<version>-win32.msi``
+Windows installer from the `Continuous Integration <http://qa.nuxeo.org/jenkins/job/nuxeo-drive-msi/>`_.

 Once you installed the package (Administrator rights required) the new folder holding the ``ndrive.exe`` and ``ndrivew.exe`` programs will be added to your